Melaka Gateway developer seeks review of minister’s decision to cancel licence

 main news image

-The company had appealed the decision via a letter to Loke on Nov 14, but did not receive any response.
+The company appealed the decision via a letter to Loke on Nov 14, but did not receive any response.

-The project has attracted the interests of three China-based companies.
+The project has attracted the interests of three China-based companies

 The company further claimed that it had attracted interest from Royal Caribbean Cruises Ltd.

-For this reason, KAJ Development is seeking leave for the full merits of the application to be heard.
+For this reason, KAJ Development is seeking leave for the full merits of the application be heard.

-KAJ Development is also seeking a certiorari order to quash the cancellation of the operating license.
+KAJ Development is also seeking a certiorari order to quash the cancellation of the operating licence.
 Alternatively, it is seeking a mandamus order to compel Loke to give a response to the appeal within 14 days of the court order.

 Furthermore, KAJ Development is seeking general damages to be assessed by the court, and special damages of RM139 billion.

-Justice Nordin today fixed April 24 for the possible hearing of leave.
-In judicial review applications, leave or permission had to be gained to ensure the application is not frivolous and vexatious.
+In judicial review applications, leave or permission has to be gained to ensure the application is not frivolous or vexatious.

 Print